EndPointCorp/end-point-blog/2013/06/12/installing-postgresql-without-root.html.md

 I’m using Ubuntu, the packages I use for compiling Postgres are:

-- gcc—C compiler
+- gcc—​C compiler
-- libreadline6, libreadline6-dev—readline support
+- libreadline6, libreadline6-dev—​readline support
-- zlib1g, zlib1g-dev—compression library used internally by Postgres
+- zlib1g, zlib1g-dev—​compression library used internally by Postgres
-- libpython2.7, libpython2.7-dev—for compiling with plPython support
+- libpython2.7, libpython2.7-dev—​for compiling with plPython support

 If you are using different system, or different system/Postgres version, then your packages/libraries can be named differently.